wagiminator/CH32V003-GameConsole/README.md

 python3 -m pip install pyusb
 ```

 Switch off the Game Console or remove the battery.
 Connect the Console via the 3-pin PROG header to the programming device.
-Open a terminal and navigate to the folder with the makefile.
+Open a terminal and navigate to the folder with the *makefile*.
 Run the following command to compile and upload:
 ```
 make flash
 ```